-At June 30, 2020, the School District reported a liability of \$38,455,000, reduced by \$3,854,244 of contributions made subsequent to the measurement date for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2019, and the total pension liability used to calculate the net pension liability was determined by rolling forward the System's total pension liability as of June 30, 2018 to June 30, 2019.
+At June 30, 2021, the School District reported a liability of \$40,721,000, reduced by \$3,980,718 of contributions made subsequent to the measurement date for its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2020, and the total pension liability used to calculate the net pension liability was determined by rolling forward the System's total pension liability as of June 30, 2019 to June 30, 2020.
 The School District's proportion of the net pension liability was calculated utilizing the employer's one-year reported covered payroll as it relates to the total one-year reported covered payroll.
-At June 30, 2019, the School District's proportion was .0822%, which was a decrease of .0012% from its proportion measured as of June 30, 2018.
+At June 30, 2021, the School District's proportion was .0827%, which was a decrease of .0005% from its proportion measured as of June 30, 2020.

-For the year ended June 30, 2020, the School District recognized pension expense of \$4,182,798.
-At June 30, 2020, the School District reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+The School District reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:

-Deferred Outflows of Resources Deferred Inflows of Resources Net difference between projected and actual investment earnings Changes in proportions Changes in assumptions Net differences between expected and actual experience \$ 0 ( 3,308) ( 8,418) 104,969 \$ 475,710 568,469 0 882,352 \$ 93,243 \$1,926,531
+Deferred Outflows of Resources Deferred Inflows of Resources Net difference between projected and actual investment earnings Changes in proportions Changes in assumptions \$1,534,723 132,334 4,227 \$ 35,969 222,525 Net differences between expected and actual experience (539) 620,439 \$1,670,745 \$ 878,933.

-The \$3,854,244 reported as deferred outflows of resources related to pensions resulting from District contributions subsequent to the measurement date will be recognized as a reduction of the net pension liability in the year ended June 30, 2020.
 Other amounts reported as deferred outflows of resources and deferred inflows of resources related to pensions will be recognized in pension expense as follows: